-15.2 Fetching and Running Krill
+18.2 Fetching and Running Krill

-The docker run command will automatically fetch the Krill image the first time you use it, and so there is no installation step in the traditional sense.
+The docker run command will automatically fetch the Krill image for your CPU architecture the first time you use it, and so there is no installation step in the traditional sense.
 The docker run command can take many arguments and can be a bit overwhelming at first.